keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 executed `KeptnEvaluation` fails.

-Here we see that Keptn lets us perform more advanced health checks (tasks or evaluations) and verify that the application is healthy during the process of deployment which is performed by ArgoCD.
+Here we see that Keptn lets us perform more advanced health checks (tasks or evaluations) and verify that the application deployed via ArgoCD is healthy.
 Like `KeptnEvaluations`, `KeptnTasks` can be executed as part of a quality health check for our application.